jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   Anyone can deploy a project on an owner's behalf.

   @param _owner The address to set as the owner of the project.
 The project ERC-721 will be owned by this address.
-  @param _projectMetadata A link to associate with the project within a particular domain.
+  @param _projectMetadata Metadata to associate with the project within a particular domain.
 This can be updated any time by the owner of the project.
-  @param _data A JBFundingCycleData data structure that defines the project's first funding cycle.
+  @param _data Data that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
-  @param _metadata A JBFundingCycleMetadata data structure specifying the controller specific params that a funding cycle can have.
+  @param _metadata Metadata specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   @param _mustStartAtOrAfter The time before which the configured funding cycle can't start.
-  @param _groupedSplits An array of splits to set for any number of group.
-The core protocol makes use of groups defined in `JBSplitsGroups`.
+  @param _groupedSplits An array of splits to set for any number of groups.
-  @param _fundAccessConstraints An array containing amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.
+  @param _fundAccessConstraints An array containing amounts that a project can use from its treasury for each payment terminal.
+Amounts are fixed point numbers using the same number of decimals as the accompanying terminal.
   @param _terminals Payment terminals to add for the project.
+  @param _memo A memo to pass along to the emitted event.

   @return projectId The ID of the project.
 */